 Many of these skills discussed can be developed over time through hands-on exposure, mentoring and formal training.
 You can also download the Complete Guide to Contract Management via Gatekeeper to find out more about what’s required for successful contract management.

-What do Contract Managers do?
+What does a Contract Manager do?

 Contract Managers can and often do have a role in the writing, negotiating and executing of contracts for their business.
 They are responsible for the performance and outcomes of each agreement, ensuring that the expected benefits are realised.